 “The charitable remainder trust is a good form of retirement income,” said Liike.
 “If it hadn’t been for the University of Iowa, I wouldn’t be where I am today.
 I seriously doubt I would have been successful and had the desire to succeed if it wasn’t for Iowa.
 I feel it is time to give back.
 The value of my education and pride I have for the University of Iowa are traditions that will never die.”

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in examples are for hypothetical purposes only and are subject to change.
 References to estate and income taxes include federal taxes only.
 State income/estate taxes or state law may impact your results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.

-A charitable bequest is one or two sentences in your will or living trust that leave to the University of Iowa Foundation a specific item, an amount of money, a gift contingent upon certain events or a percentage of your estate.
+A charitable bequest is one or two sentences in your will or living trust that leave to the State University of Iowa Foundation a specific item, an amount of money, a gift contingent upon certain events or a percentage of your estate.

 an individual or organization designated to receive benefits or funds under a will or other contract, such as an insurance policy, trust or retirement plan